 - You do not have to pay cash at the holiday destination and thus use the holiday currency

-The joint European claim form is available today online via an app that simplifies and speeds up the completion of a claim form.
+The joint European claim form can be found here.
 It can be a great help in cases, where one is involved in road accidents abroad.
-Read more and download the app here.

 Eco-sticker obligation for environmental zones in Europe